-Mack came back with a bounce in his step to win the second heat in $1:53^{\circ}$ by better than six lengths, setting a track and world record of $3:47^{\circ}$ for two heats.
+Mack came back with a bounce in his step to win the second heat in 1:533 by better than six lengths, setting a track and world record of 3:473 for two heats.

 Both heats developed in much the same manner.
-John Campbell moved Mack to the front before the quarter, turned back mid-race challengers and drew off handily in the stretch.
+John Campbell moved Mack to the front before the guarter, turned back mid-race challengers and drew off handily in the stretch.

 - First Hambletonian timed better than 1:54 (1:533). - John Campbell wins his first of six Hambletonians. - Mack Lobell's six and a quarter length victory in the final set a new record for the largest winning margin in the final heat.
 The previous record was held by Peter Astra (1939) and Nevele Pride (1968). - The only drama of the day occurred when Mack Lobell made a break in the turn after the finish line in the first heat.
 Trainer Chuck Sylvester, after consulting with Campbell, thought the track was stinging the horse's feet and had him reshod with full leather pads in between heats.
-Mack Lobell won the next and final heat, but seemed to measure the finish line and broke into a gallop as soon as he was safely across the finish line. - Mack Lobell also won the Yonkers Trot, but his Triple Crown of Trotting was denied by Napoletano in one of the most memorable Kentucky Futurities ever. - Mack Lobell was voted Trotter of the Year, an honor he earned again in 1988 as a 4-year-old. - Mack Lobell was from the first crop by Mystic Park.
-As a 4-year-old at the time of the mating, Mystic Park became the youngest stallion ever to sire a Hambletonian winner.
-Mystic Park was the beaten favorite in the 1982 classic.
+Mack Lobell won the next and final heat, but seemed to measure the finish line and broke into a gallop as soon as he was safely across the finish line.

-MACK LOBELL, br c, by Mystic Park-Matina Hanover, by Speedy Count

-Driver: John Campbell Trainer: Chuck Sylvester
+MACK LOBELL, br c, by Mystic Park-Matina Hanover, by Speedy Count Driver: John Campbell Trainer: Chuck Sylvester

-Owner: One More Time Stable (L. Guida, et al.) & Fair Winds Farm (E. Mullen)

-Breeder: Lana Lobell Farms of NJ
+Owner: One More Time Stable (L. Guida, et al.) & Fair Winds Farm (E. Mullen) Breeder: Lana Lobell Farms of NJ